 Party Size: 6

-Rogue Agent by Escape Live is the first digital escape game in their catalogue and centres on the idea of, well, quite literally a rogue agent in MI5.
-Somebody deep within the secret service has been using their power to steal a series of paintings from around the world and it’s up to you to stop them!
+Rogue Agent by Escape Live is the first digital escape game in their catalogue – an exciting development!
+The story centres on the idea of… You’ll never guess… Quite literally a rogue agent in MI5!
+Somebody deep within the secret service has been using their power to steal a series of paintings from around the world and it’s up to you, as an outsider who can’t be traced, to stop them!

-We completed our mission in a little over an hour!
-Teamwork makes the dream work, so I’d call that a success!
+Overall, a nice way to spend an afternoon with my colleagues.
+Some of whom had never played an escape room, and others were absolute veterans.
+We completed our mission in a little over an hour… They say teamwork makes the dream work, so I’d call that a success!

 Rogue Agent can be purchased for £20 on Escape Live’s website.